ivotron/popper2-paper/paper/paper.md

 ## Workflow Exporter

 Popper allows exporting workflows to other formats which are more complex in terms of syntax like that of Airflow, Dagster, Travis, GitLab-CI, etc.
-This difference in complexity is mainly due to the fact that Popper workflow's syntax is fairly minimal and high-level, so it is always the case that a Popper workflow can be written in another existing format that support containerized workflows.
+This difference in complexity is mainly due to the fact that Popper workflow's syntax is fairly minimal and high-level, so it is always the case that a Popper workflow can be written in another existing format that supports containerized workflows.
-This prevents lock-in of workflows by Popper as workflows written initially for Popper can be exported to other formats and executed on other workflow engines or CI tools.
+This prevents lock-in of workflows by Popper as workflows that are written initially for Popper can be exported to other formats and executed on other workflow engines or CI tools.
-Currently, Popper supports exporting workflows to formats recognized by CI tools like Travis, Circle, Gitlab-CI, Jenkins and Brigade.
+Currently, Popper supports exporting workflows to formats recognized by CI tools like Travis, Circle, Gitlab-CI, Jenkins, and Brigade.

 # Case Study {#sec:casestudy}